schollz/tapedeck/README.md

 ![tapedeck](https://user-images.githubusercontent.com/6550035/149668537-202958bc-c680-4880-a8a2-d104cc9e15dd.png)

-this is a tape deck emulator - providing 12 ordered stages of effects:
+this is a tape deck emulator - providing 13 ordered stages of effects:

 1) preamp
 2) filtering / tascam emulation
+3) granulation
-3) compression
+4) compression
-4) color / waveshaping
+5) color / waveshaping
-5) tape emulation
+6) tape emulation
-6) tape distortion
+7) tape distortion
-7) wow / flutter
+8) wow / flutter
-8) chew
+9) chew
-9) loss
+10) loss
-10) degradation
+11) degradation
-11) reverb
+12) reverb
-12) output amp
+13) output amp

 this script is built off the shoulders of many extraordinary feats of ingenuity - this norns engine combines the incredible plugins ported by Mads Kjeldgaard (@madskjeldgaard) ([portedplugins](https://github.com/madskjeldgaard/portedplugins)) which are ported from [Jatin Chowdhury's ChowDSP-VCV-rack project](https://github.com/jatinchowdhury18/ChowDSP-VCV). the key here is Jatin Chowdhury's [open-source code for physical modeling of tape machines](https://github.com/jatinchowdhury18/AnalogTapeModel), which is beautifully detailed [in this paper](dafx2019.bcu.ac.uk/papers/DAFx2019_paper_3.pdf). the reverb is an implementation from [jpcima](https://github.com/jpcima/fverb) of Jon Dattorro's stereo variant of the reverberator ([Journal of the Audio Engineering Society, 1997](https://ccrma.stanford.edu/~dattorro/EffectDesignPart1.pdf)).